How to use this Bulletin

 Admissions contains vital information about general admission requirements and procedures as well as specific information and guidelines for undergraduate, graduate, and international students.

 Student Fees and Financial Aid outlines the cost and types of financial assistance available to different classifications of students.
-Included in this section are application procedures, eligibility criteria, refund policies, information about grants, loans, and scholarships.
+Included in this section are application procedures, eligibility criteria, refund policies, and information about grants, loans, and scholarships.

-University Policies and Procedures contains information about university policies, registration, grading policy and systems, scholastic distinction, and academic standards.
+University Policies and Procedures contains information about University policies, registration, grading policy and systems, scholastic distinction, and academic standards.